Our Services

 Helpful Resources

 Still depressed despite treatment?
-The psychiatric drug pipeline offers new, often rapid-acting options beyond serotonin, including ketamine and esketamine, psychedelic-assisted therapy in trials, neurosteroids, and emerging anti-inflammatory and dopamine-targeted treatments that may help when first-line drugs do not.
+You're not alone, and new options exist.
+Beyond traditional serotonin-based antidepressants, the psychiatric drug pipeline now includes rapid-acting treatments like ketamine and esketamine, psychedelic-assisted therapy in clinical trials, neurosteroids, and emerging anti-inflammatory and dopamine-targeted therapies that may help when first-line medications fall short.

-There are several factors to consider.
-See below for who might qualify, safety and supervision, insurance and access, and what to ask your doctor and about clinical trials, since these details can shape your next steps.
+Key factors to consider include eligibility, safety and medical supervision, insurance coverage and access, and what to discuss with your doctor about clinical trials—since these details directly shape your next steps.

 If you're still feeling depressed despite treatment, you're not alone.
 Major depressive disorder (MDD) affects millions of people worldwide, and while many benefit from traditional antidepressants, up to one-third of patients do not respond adequately to first-line medications.